 John Corum has been employed at Cleveland Utilities since 2013 where he began as Safety Director and currently serves as the Vice President of Administrative Services.
 He has 32 years of utility industry experience including working as a Journeyman Lineman at Knoxville Utilities Board and faculty member at Western Nebraska Community College where he taught Utility Powerline Construction and Maintenance.
-He holds bachelor's and master's degrees from the University of Texas at Austin.
+He holds bachelor's and master's degrees from the University of Tennessee, Knoxville, and a Doctorate from the University of Texas at Austin.